-- 1. Definitions.
+- Definitions.
 The terms below will be interpreted in accordance with the following definitions, unless and until federal or state law, or the state accountability system, is amended otherwise: - a.
-Adequate Yearly Progress: Adequate Yearly Progress is a measurement based on a series of performance goals that every school, LEA, and state must achieve within specified timeframes in order to meet the 100% proficiency goal established by the federal No Child Left Behind Act of 2001 (NCLB). - b.
+Adequate Yearly Progress: Adequate Yearly Progress is a measurement based on a series of performance goals that every school, LEA, and state must achieve within specified timeframes in order to meet the 100% proficiency goal established by the federal No Child Left Behind Act of 2001 (NCLB), subject to any amendment, waiver or reauthorization thereof. - b.
 Annual Measureable Objectives: In defining Adequate Yearly Progress, each state sets the minimum levels of improvement, based on student performance on state standardized tests, that school districts and schools must achieve within time frames specified in law in order to meet the 100% proficiency goal under No Child Left Behind.
-These levels of improvement are known as Annual Measurable Objectives (AMOs), and they ensure that all student groups, schools, school districts, and the State as a whole reach the 100% proficiency goal by 2013-2014.
+These levels of improvement are known as Annual Measurable Objectives (AMOs), and they ensure that all student groups, schools, school districts, and the State as a whole reach the 100% proficiency goal by 2013-2014, subject to any amendment, waiver or reauthorization of NCLB.